-A registered Shareholder who has submitted a completed proxy may revoke it by an instrument in writing signed by the Shareholder or by an authorized attorney or, if the registered Shareholder is a corporation, by a duly authorized officer, and deposited either: (i) by mail at the offices of or by hand at the offices of, Odyssey Trust, Attn: Proxy Department, 702 - 67 Yonge St., Toronto, ON M5E 1J8, at any time up to and including the last business day preceding the day of the Meeting or any adjournment thereof; (ii) at the offices of the Corporation at Suite 600, 224 - 4th Avenue South, Saskatoon, Saskatchewan, S7K 5M5, at any time up to and including the last business day preceding the day of the Meeting or any adjournment thereof; or (iii) with the Chair of the Meeting on the day of the Meeting or any adjournment thereof.
-In addition, a completed proxy may be revoked: (i) by the registered Shareholder personally attending at the Meeting and voting the securities represented thereby or, if the registered Shareholder is a corporation, by a representative of the corporation attending at the Meeting and voting such securities; or (ii) in any other manner permitted by law.
-Shareholders who do not have their Common Shares registered in their own name ("Non-registered Shareholders") may change the voting instructions given to an intermediary by notifying such intermediary in accordance with the intermediary's instructions.
+A Registered Shareholder who has submitted a completed proxy may revoke it by an instrument in writing signed by the Shareholder or by an authorized attorney or, if the Registered Shareholder is a corporation, by a duly authorized officer, and deposited either: (i) by mail at the offices of or by hand at the offices of, Odyssey Trust, Attn: Proxy Department, 702 - 67 Yonge St., Toronto, ON M5E 1J8, at any time up to and including the last business day preceding the day of the Meeting or any adjournment thereof; (ii) at the offices of the Corporation at Suite 700, 224 - 4th Avenue South, Saskatoon, Saskatchewan, S7K 5M5, at any time up to and including the last business day preceding the day of the Meeting or any adjournment thereof; or (iii) with the Chair of the Meeting on the day of the Meeting or any adjournment thereof; or (iii) with the Chair of the Meeting on the day of the Meeting or any adjournment thereof.
+In addition, a completed proxy may be revoked: (i) by the Registered Shareholder is a corporation, by a representative of the corporation attending at the Meeting and voting such securities; or (ii) in any other manner permitted by law.
+Non-Registered Shareholders who do not have their Common Shares registered in their own name may change the voting instructions given to an intermediary by notifying such intermediary in accordance with the intermediary's instructions.